SamarthaJ/CodeNimbusSolutions/README.md

+This is a partial clone of website https://irsfoundation.com/tf/templates/wedding/lovely-wedding/lovely-wedding/index.html#home with minimal animations

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.